Many-body quantum catalysts for transforming between phases of matter: Introduction

 In this paper, we apply catalysts to the setting of many-body quantum physics.
 In this setting, spatial locality plays a crucial role, and a natural kind of transformation is that which can be generated in finite time by a local Hamiltonian.
 Here, ``finite'' means independent of system size, allowing us to talk about transformations between states in the thermodynamic limit.
 It is known that such transformations are equivalent to finite-depth quantum circuits (FDQCs) \cite{Chen2010}.
 Whether or not two many-body states can be related via FDQC is a question of both fundamental and practical importance.
 On one hand, the classification of topological phases of matter coincides exactly with the equivalence classes of many-body ground states under FDQCs, with a trivial state being one that can be prepared from an unentangled states using an FDQC \cite{Chen2010}.
 On the other hand, FDQCs are the operation that is most naturally implemented in a quantum computer, so any transformation implemented by FDQC is said to be ``easy''.

 One can additionally impose symmetries on the Hamiltonian or circuit, and a state that can be mapped to a product state using an FDQC, but cannot be using a symmetric FDQC, is said to belong to a non-trivial symmetry-protected topological (SPT) phase of matter \cite{Chen2013}.
 This is the class of states that we focus on in this work.
 In particular, we construct catalysts that enable transformations between distinct SPT phases of matter using symmetric FDQCs, something that is impossible without a catalyst, see Fig.~\ref{fig:main}.
-These catalysts have widely varying physical properties and include states like symmetry-breaking states with cat-like entanglement, gapless ground states of conformal field theories, topologically ordered states with fractionalized excitations, and disordered spin-glass-like states.
+These catalysts \diff{are themselves many-body states matching the dimensionality of the system, and they} have widely varying physical properties including symmetry-breaking states with cat-like entanglement, gapless ground states of conformal field theories, topologically ordered states with fractionalized excitations, and disordered spin-glass states.
 All of these types of catalyst are unified under a single framework.
 Namely, if a transformation between SPT phases with symmetry group $G$ can be implemented by a symmetric quantum cellular automaton $\mathcal{U}$, then any state that is invariant under both $G$ and $\mathcal{U}$ can catalyze the transformation by symmetric FDQC.
 Remarkably, the combination of $G$ and $\mathcal{U}$ symmetry has deep connections to the notion of quantum anomalies which, in particular, implies that pure-state catalysts must have long-range entanglement (although we show this is not true for mixed-state catalysts).

-Using our framework, we construct explicit examples of catalysts and their associated symmetric FDQCs to transformation between a large variety of SPT phases of matter.
-In some cases, the form of the catalysts helps us to learn more about the SPT phase at hand.
-In other cases, the catalyzed transformation can be used to construct new methods of efficient state preparation using, for example, long-range power-law decaying interactions or projective measurements.
+Using our framework, we construct explicit examples of catalysts and their associated symmetric FDQCs to transform between a large variety of SPT phases of matter \diff{with on-site unitary symmetry groups}. \diff{In general, pure state catalysts are at least as difficult to prepare as the SPT phases themselves.
+However, since the catalyst can be reused, this hard work only needs to be done once, since a single catalyst can be used to prepare many SPT states.
+On the other hand, we show that mixed-state catalysts can be prepared in finite time using symmetric local channels.} Furthermore in some cases, the form of the catalysts helps us to learn more about physical properties the SPT phase at hand.
+We also show how the catalyzed transformation can be used to construct new methods of efficient state preparation using, for example, long-range power-law decaying interactions or projective measurements.
 Overall, our results pave the way for studying quantum catalysts in the context of many-body quantum systems.